List of Courage the Cowardly Dog characters: Basil

-Charlie is a delivery mouse and a personal friend of Courage's, usually helping Courage out in certain situations.
-He is referred to as Mr. Mouse, with his first name revealed as Charlie in the episode "The Mask".
-His interaction with Courage often ends with Courage exclaiming "Thanks, Mr. Mouse!", to which he replies "No prob."
+Basil (voiced by George Taylor) is a male burglar with dementia who appears in the episode "Family Business" who mistakes the Bagges as his own family, his cousin Nigel (Courage), Mama Mashedpotatoes (Muriel) and Uncle Twinkletoes (Eustace).
+He later sends the Bagges a letter explaining he has since given up a life of crime and has become an underwater electric eel massage therapist.

 Space Dino

-Space Dino is a dinosaur-like alien that stands on an asteroid outside Earth's atmosphere, and is always seen with a tennis racket, which he uses to hit celestial objects.
-In the episode "1,000 Years of Courage", the Space Dino hits a meteor, which strikes Earth and causes time to progress 1,000 years into the future (taking Courage, Eustace, and Muriel into a new civilization of talking bananas), and later causes another meteor to strike the Earth (sending Courage and his owners back to the past).
+The Space Dino is a dinosaur-like alien that stands on an asteroid outside Earth's atmosphere, and is always seen with a tennis racket, which he uses to hit celestial objects.
+In the episode "1,000 Years of Courage", the Space Dino hits a meteor, which strikes Earth and causes time to progress 1,000 years into the future.